brianhouse/art_and_code/units/0_algorithm/lecture.md

 - Take the drawing you made
 - Get an index card
-- On the card I want you to write, in words, a series of instructions that, when followed by someone else, will result in the drawing
+- On the card I want you to write, in words, a series of instructions that, when
+- if it's a representational drawing, describe how to draw it, but don't say what it is.
 ...
 - Now we're going to swap
 - When you're done, put the original, the code, and the re-interpretation together